alvinye9/Purdue-AI-Racing-Simulator/docs/index.md

 # How to Use Racing Simulator

 A vehicle simulator for the Dallara AV-24.
 This simulator improves upon the original AWSIM developed by Autoware, and provides a high-fidelity testbed validated against real-world data.
-PAIRSIM interfaces with an autonomy stack to allow for testing of autonomous racing software with similar dynamics, sensors, and interface to the real car.
+Purdue-AI-Racing-Simulator (PAIRSIM) interfaces with an autonomy stack to allow for testing of autonomous racing software with similar dynamics, sensors, and interface to the real car.

 ## Documentation
 1. How to use racing simulator (this page)